fassko/flare-smart-accounts/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser

-4. Connect your wallet and switch to the Coston2 network
+4. Connect your wallet and switch to the desired Flare network (Coston2 recommended for testing)

-## Technical Implementation

-- **Contract ABIs**: Flare contracts use minimal required function signatures
-- **Dynamic Address**: FXRP address fetched via FlareContractsRegistry
-- **Type Safety**: Full TypeScript implementation

-## Network Configuration

-The app is configured for Flare Testnet (Coston2) using the official wagmi chain:
-- Chain ID: 114
-- Name: Flare Testnet
-- Uses official `flareTestnet` from `@wagmi/chains`

-# Public Deploy
+## Public Deploy

-You can access it on [smart-accounts.vercel.app](https://smart-accounts.vercel.app/).
+You can access the application on [flare-smart-accounts.vercel.app](https://flare-smart-accounts.vercel.app/).